A Shiba Inu’s coat is one of the breeds' most magnificent asset.

 Non Standard Variations of Shiba Inu Coat types

-These variations don’t conform to breed standards, so they can’t be show dogs and should not be bred.
+These variations don’t conform to breed standards, so they can’t be show dogs and shouldn't be bred.

 The Long Haired Shiba Inu